cakebatterandsprinkles/portfolio-gatsby/src/posts/21-js_OOP.md

 But you have noticed that this function is capitalized, and we were talking about constructor functions.
 So this must be a constructor function, and that's right, it is!
 But only if you create an instance with the 'new' keyword.
 Seeing the 'new' keyword, JS creates a new, empty object, links 'this' keyword to the just created empty object, then returns that object at the end.
 It also sets the constructor function of this new object to the main constructor function, which is Animal in our example.
 So any method inside the Animal constructor will be available to the instances of it through the prototype, but they will not be an actual part of the individual objects.
 This is much more efficient when compared to factory functions.

-Let's write the same blueprint object with a constructor function:
+Let's write the same blueprint object using a constructor function:

 ```
 function Animal(type, noise) {